hsd-inflab/grundlagen-der-informatik-4/Course 1: Calculator CLI/README.md

     ```

 4. Explain what happened during steps 2 and 3.

-5. Test your code with
+5. Test your code with different inputs.
+If it crashes, adapt your code from Task 1.